Church of the Immaculate Conception, Farm Street: Construction

 The original intention of the Superior of the English Jesuits, Fr Randal Lythgoe, was for the church to have a capacity for 900 people.
 When this was found too expensive the church was built for a capacity of 475.
 The cost was £5,800 which came from multiple private benefactors.

 In 1844 the foundation stone was laid by Fr Lythgoe.
 Because of the limited size of the plot, the church was orientated north-south.
 The architect was Joseph John Scoles, who also designed the Church of St Francis Xavier in Liverpool, St Ignatius Church in Preston, and was father of Ignatius Scoles SJ, another architect, who designed St Wilfrid's Church also in Preston.
 Five years later on 31 July 1849, the feast of the Jesuit founder St Ignatius, the church was officially opened.

 The style is decorated gothic and the front of the church, towards Farm Street, is inspired by that of Beauvais Cathedral.
-The high altar was designed by Augustus Pugin.
+The high altar was designed by Augustus Pugin, with an inscription requesting prayers for the altar’s benefactress, Monica Tempest.
 Above Pugin's high altar are two mosaic panels depicting the Annunciation and the Coronation of the Virgin by Salviati.